Differentiating $L_\infty$ groupoids: Introduction

-{\bf Acknowledgement} We thank enormously Rui Fernandes who proposed to us a method using $S_n$ symmetry based on the technique in \cite{rui} to reduce dramatically the complicity of the combinatoric problem.
-This method would have almost solved the problem but we discovered that at a certain place it could not generalize to Lie $n$-groupoids when $n\ge 2$.
-We would like to thank very much Christian Blohmann and Lory Kadiyan, who shared with us their insights on tangent functors in general categories.
-We also give our warmest thanks to Miquel Cueca, Florian Dorsch, Madeline Jotz, Branislav Jurco, Joost Nuiten, Dimitry Roytenberg, Pavol Severa, Tilmann Wurzbacher.
+{\bf Acknowledgement} We thank enormously Rui Fernandes, who proposed to us a method using $S_n$ symmetry based on the technique in \cite{rui} to reduce the complexity of the combinatorial problem dramatically.
+This method would have almost solved the problem, but we discovered that at a certain place it could not generalize to Lie $n$-groupoids when $n\ge 2$.
+We would like to thank very much Christian Blohmann and Lory Aintablian, who shared with us their insights on tangent functors in general categories.
+We also give our warmest thanks to Miquel Cueca, Florian Dorsch, Madeline Jotz, Branislav Jurco, Joost Nuiten, Dimitry Roytenberg, Pavol Severa and Tilmann Wurzbacher.
+The authors thank the anonymous referee for their careful reading and suggestions for improving the manuscript.
 We are supported by DFG ZH 274/3-1, the Procope Project GraNum of the DAAD and Campus France, RTG 2491.
-Finally we thank very much the ESI Vienna program Higher Structures and Field Theory, Huazhong University of Science and Technology, and the IHP Paris Trimester Higher Structures in Geometry and Mathematical Physics, where the project was worked on.
+Finally, we thank very much the ESI Vienna program Higher Structures and Field Theory, Huazhong University of Science and Technology, and the IHP Paris Trimester Higher Structures in Geometry and Mathematical Physics, where the project was worked on.